Upload archive to ASP.NET web application

 Scenario

-This article provides you with an example of how to use Aspose libraries for archive decompression and image processing for ASP.NET web application.
-The user case: site visitor uploads zip archive with images to web application to rotating them all by a specific angle.
-Rotated images will be displayed on the same web page in response.
+This article demonstrates how to use Aspose libraries for archive decompression and image processing in an ASP.NET web application.
+In this example, a site visitor uploads a ZIP archive containing images to the web application, which rotates all the images by a specified angle.
+The rotated images are then displayed on the same web page in response.

 Prepare ASP.NET Web Application

-Using Visual Studio compose simple ASP.NET Core Web Application with Razor Pages.
+Use Visual Studio to create a simple ASP.NET Core Web Application with Razor Pages.
+Add references to two NuGet packages:

 1<form method="post" enctype="multipart/form-data">